ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-wore the same aspect cf beauty as when I
 her Creator commanded her to be.
 The
 heavens shall be as bright over our
 graves as they are now around our paths.